isomerpages/moe-yishunsec/_cca/Sports and Games/Basketball.md

 ### CCA Schedule
 **Girls**
-* Monday from 4pm to 6pm
+* Monday from 4 pm to 6 pm
-* Wednesday from 4pm to 6pm
+* Wednesday from 4 pm to 6 pm

 **Boys**
-* Monday from 4pm to 6pm
+* Monday from 4 pm to 6 pm
-* Thursday from 4pm to 6pm
+* Thursday from 4 pm to 6 pm

 ### Venues
 * Basketball Court